 Harmful Tree Pruning Techniques: What Not To Do

 There are a lot of companies still using improper tree pruning techniques.
-Typically these companies do not use improper techniques out of malice but because they lack knowledge of newer proper techniques.
+Typically these companies do not use improper techniques out of malice, but because they lack knowledge of newer, proper techniques.
 In the last 20 years, the Arboriculture industry has made great strides in understanding the biology of trees and how to best take care of them.
-A lot of the techniques we warn about below were once industry standards but now we know how harmful they are.
+A lot of the techniques we warn about were once considered tree service industry standards, but are now considered harmful.

 Tree topping is a harmful practice that removes large branches or whole tops of trees.
 Topping stresses the tree and can lead to health decline, structural defects, and infection.